pourdamghani/pourdamghani.github.io/_pages/about.md

 # About

-Hi :) I am Arash, a direct Ph.D. student at the <a href="https://www.linkedin.com/company/inet-tuberlin/">INET</a> group at the Technical University of Berlin, Germany, working under the supervision of <a href="https://schmiste.github.io/">Prof. Stefan Schmid</a>.
+I am a direct Ph.D. student at the <a href="https://www.linkedin.com/company/inet-tuberlin/">INET</a> research group at the Technical University of Berlin, Germany, working under the supervision of <a href="https://schmiste.github.io/">Prof. Stefan Schmid</a>.
+I am also an associated researcher with <a href="https://plamadiso.weizenbaum-institut.de">PLAMADISO</a>
+research group at the <a href="https://www.weizenbaum-institut.de/en">Weizenbaum Institute</a> for the Networked Society.

 Previously I was a researcher at the University of Vienna and completed research internships in IST Austria under the supervision of Prof. Chatterjee.
 I got my B.Sc. from the Sharif University of Technology.

 I am interested in algorithm design and analysis with applications in networks, distributed systems, and blockchains.
 My particular focus is on [self-adjusting networks](https://self-adjusting.net/).